 For any long distance your kit must be transported, the Base Camp's shoulder straps made it one of the most comfortable models to carry "backpack-style".
 The latest iteration, released in Fall '15, features an extra externally accessed zippered pocket, which adds much welcomed organizational capacity.
 Overall one of the easiest models to load and rummage through, the Base Camp is also among the most weather-resistant and most durable models tested.
 It also comes in a large variety of sizes and colors.
 Our only wish is that it was lighter for the same durability and function.

 Read review: The North Face Base Camp Duffel

 Patagonia Black Hole Wheeled

 The Patagonia Black Hole Wheeled Duffel is our OutdoorGearLab Editors' Choice for the Best Wheeled Luggage because of its simple, but very easy-to-pack design.
-It also has a strong and water-resistant construction, which all checks in at an impressive light 7 lbs 8 oz.
+It also has a strong, abrasion-resistant and water-resistant construction.
+Icing the cake is the fact that it all checks in at an impressive light 7 lbs 8 oz.
 Our testers appreciated the Black Hole Wheeled Duffels above-average "off-road" performance on rougher terrain, as well as how easy it was to handle while maneuvering in crowded airports - thanks to its narrower wheelbase and good extension on its handle.

 Read review: Patagonia Black Hole Wheeled Duffel